Monday, July 9, 2012

 • 1 handful baby spinach

-• 1 small handful raw kale, removed from stems.
-The ratio of romaine to spinach to kale was about 1:1:1/2.
+• 1 small handful raw kale, removed from stems

 • 1/4 cup shredded carrot